 After your appointment

-Any pathology request forms may be emailed and prescriptions that you require will be mailed to you via Australia Post.
+Any pathology request forms may be emailed and prescriptions that you require will be mailed to you via Australia Post or emailed directly to your pharmacy of choice.
 If you require a follow up appointment, your Doctor will inform you of this during your consultation.
 Your doctor will book and advise your of your next appointment time during the consult.
 Alternatively, one of our administration staff will contact you to book any further appointments.